The Settlers: Rise of an Empire: The Eastern Realm

-The party travel to the province of Hendalla in Hidun, where they learn that priests recently told the settlers Hidun was cursed, and only Khana, the priests' leader, could save them.
+The party travel to the province of Hendalla in Hidun, where they learn that priests recently told the settlers that Hidun was cursed, and only Khana, the priests' leader, could save them.
 Praphet soon arrives, telling the party he has sent a spy into Khana's camp, before heading for Thela, Hidun's capital.
 Meanwhile, the spy sends word that Khana is in Amesthan.
 Accompanied by a battalion of Praphat's troops, the party are ambushed as soon as they arrive, having been led into a trap.
 Holding off Khana's troops, they are shocked when Praphet's battalion also attacks them.
 They repel the attack, but cannot understand how Khana could have persuaded the troops to join her.
 They soon learn that the battalion attacked on the orders of Praphat himself.
 Marcus then brings word that Khana has attacked Thela, which is badly damaged, but unconquered.
 Subsequently, Praphat has his men abduct Saraya, telling her: "I have come to rescue you from the invaders.
 Khana will protect us both".

 Learning that Saraya is to be publicly sacrificed, the party travel to Almerabad, where she is being held.
 There, they are met by Namawili, a disciple of the real Khana.
 They free Saraya, who tells them that Khana has sent Praphat to Praphatstan to raise an army to finish off Thela.
 Namawili says Thela can be fortified before the army attacks, but only if the party are able to locate the treasure of Dario, hidden in the mountains of Idukun.
 They retrieve the treasure, which they transport to Thela, before heading to Praphatstan.
 Although they are no match for the city's defences, they cut off the military buildings from their iron sources.
 Telling the party that the army in Praphatstan was only part of the plan, and another legion is stationed elsewhere, Praphat flees.
 The party next travel to Nakhara, Khana's home province.
 As she gloats that she has already dispatched Praphat to destroy Thela, the party storm the city, and arrest her.
 They also learn that Khana secured Praphat's loyalty by giving him a draught that eroded his will.

 In Thela, as the party set about securing the support of the local villages, Namawili arrives with the recipe for an antidote to Khana's draught.
 Procuring the necessary ingredients, Namawili brews the antidote.
-When Praphat leads a series of raiding parties against the local villages, the party capture him, and administer it.
+When Praphat leads a series of raiding parties against the local villages, the party capture him and administer it.
 Shortly thereafter, he regains his senses, telling Saraya that he dreamt of a witch in green.
 With the war over and Hidun secure, Praphat thanks the party, and tells the king that he will always have an ally in Hidun.